Bond Strength (Destructive and Non-Destructive Bond Pull Test)

 - Wire ball bond shear test

-Any bond pull which results in separation under an applied stress less than the required minimum bond strength for the indicated test condition, composition, and construction shall constitute a failure for destructive and non-destructive bond pull.
+Any bond pull which results in separation under applied stress less than the required minimum bond strength for the indicated test condition, composition, and construction shall constitute a failure for a destructive and non-destructive bond pull.